 Would you do it again?
 Yes, now I would.
 If you’d asked me five years ago I would have said no way!
 The memory was still painful, but the urge to build does overcome me once in a while.
 Whenever I do get a chance to build, even a shed, I really enjoy it.
 If I were to do it again I’d do something totally different, start from scratch, probably a passive structure, high tech straw bale with timber frame and panels on the outside.
 All the walls would be plasterboard.

 A lot of time, and care, meant that when Matt got to the roof plate it was in line and reasonably straight.
 “But if I were to do it again I would use new timber entirely.”
 “Looking back my approach to salvage as much as possible was probably overkill but I was really keen on reusing as much as we could.”
 Matt also kept the original Bangor blue slates from the building and bought a reclaimed batch from a salvage yard to match.

 “We had to get 200 to 300 Bangor blues at €7 a slate, we’d managed to salvage three quarters of those on site.
 Despite the cost, it still came in cheaper than a new fibre cement

 At the front we left it the way it was when we first came although we added an orchard.
 We are surrounded by mature hedges and trees.”
-Thanks to Tom and Patricia, this unusual building has been given a second lease of life.
+Thanks to Matt and Imelda, this unusual building has been given a second lease of life.
 This is what restoration and preserving the vernacular is, in many ways, all about.